bramcohen/UtahDataCenter/README.md

-This is a utility for recording all accesses which happen to an object and then playing them back later.
-Even works through method invocations.
+This is a utility for recording all writes to an object and then playing them back later.

 <pre>
 >>> from UtahDataCenter import utah